njhofmann/mtg-analysis/README.md

 * How have the prices for decks in non-rotating formats changed over time?

+* How have format metagames changed over time?

 # 3D Party Libraries
 * Data stored with [Postgres 11.5](https://www.postgresql.org/)
 * Database interfacing with [psycopg2 2.3.8](https://pypi.org/project/psycopg2/).